prathi282004/movie-dataset-analysis/README.md

 This project analyzes a **movie dataset (CSV file)** and calculates a variety of statistical measures to understand trends and relationships within the data.

 The analysis includes:
 - **Basic Statistics:** Mean, Median, Mode, Variance, and Standard Deviation for selected properties.
+- **Variance & Standard Deviation**
 - **Correlation Analysis:**
   - Property Prices
   - Circle Area